pip-webui/pip-webui-tutorial/step4/Readme.md

 ### Continue

-[Go to step 5](https://github.com/pip-webui/pip-webui-sample/blob/master/step5/) to add settings and help tabs to your application
+[Go to step 5](https://github.com/pip-webui/pip-webui-sample/blob/master/step5/) to add settings and help to your application.